eanders-ms/makekodu/README.md

 - [x] Add "Duplicate" to character menu.
 - [ ] Add rule menu: move up/down, delete.
 - [x] Improve tile selection menu layout.
-- [ ] Implement tile compatibility filtering.
+- [x] Implement tile compatibility filtering.
 - [ ] Create character from gallery sprite.
 - [ ] Actuator arbitration?
 Maybe.
-- [x] Movement blending (done, not sure we want it though).
+- [x] Movement blending?
+Maybe. (done, not sure we want it though).
 - [ ] Exclusive movement types?
 Maybe.
 - [ ] Clicking "play": Delay entering play mode until A button is released.
 Otherwise brains can sense the button down from the click.
 - [ ] When a brain has dpad input, change "stop" button to show you have to push the "menu" button to get back to edit mode.